FSR - FidelityFX Super Resolution

 This sharpens the image.
 4 is an example value.
 0 is maximum sharpness, higher values mean less sharpening.
-(I think 5 is the maximum.
-If you know more, please edit this.)
+5 is the maximum value.
 The default is 2 but this is probably too much for your game.
 Just experiment with different values.

 This results in textures with higher resolution.
 45 is an example value.
 AMD recommends:

 This applies the MIP Bias to everything.
 1 is enabled, 0 is disabled.
 This can result in weird game behaviour.

 gamescope -U --fsr-sharpness 4 -- as command prefix.
 4 is an example value, replace it by something between 0 (max) and 20 (min).
 This also works for native games.